 The health FSA is also a pre-tax savings account dedicated to paying for qualified medical expenses.
 However, it differs in these following ways:

-- Contributions are use it or lose it: If you do not use the funds from your FSA in one calendar year, then you lose the balance left at the end of the year.
-Therefore, the funds do not roll over year to year.
-In contrast, HSA funds roll over year to year.
+- Contributions are traditionally use it or lose it: Prior to the pandemic, if you did not use the funds from your FSA in one calendar year, then you would lose the balance left at the end of the year.
+However, starting in 2020, employees were given an option to carryover their balances from the previous year.
+This differs depending on your employer, so you will need to check in with your employer for details that pertain to you.

 To make matters a little more confusing, there is another popular FSA called the dependent care FSA.
 This savings account is earmarked for qualified dependent care only, not medical expenses.